 To learn more about the work that PFS Consulting does please contact Jules Gribble.

 Background: This paper is based on the article by Jules Gribble, Lesley Traverso and Caroline Stevenson published in Actuaries Digital in February 2020.
-Jules chairs the current Institute Council’s Continuing Professional Devlopment Committee.
+Jules chairs the current Institute Council’s Continuing Professional Development Committee.